A series of guided geology hikes

 Advanced registration is mandatory by phone or email (preferred).
 A donation to The Bruce Trail Conservancy will be collected on each hike.
 (Donations of $10 or more receive a tax receipt).

-Water and Rock - the Niagara Glen (~5 km) ** FULL **
+Water and Rock - the Niagara Glen (~5 km) ** CANCELLED **